williaz/TechRefresher/Core_Spring.md

     - transactionManager drive advice

-• Is the JDBC template able to participate in an existing transaction?
+### Is the JDBC template able to participate in an existing transaction?
+- yes, TransactionAwareDataSourceProxy.

-• What is a transaction isolation level?
+###  What is a transaction isolation level?
 How many do we have and how are they ordered?
+- determine how the changes within a transaction are visible to other users and systems accessing the database prior to the transaction being committed.
+- Serializable
+  - highest isolcation level
+  - read, write, range-lock(if have select where)
+  - hold lock until transaction ends
+- Repeatable Reads
+  - read, write lock until transaction end
+  - no range-lock;
+    - A **phantom read** occurs when, in the course of a transaction, **new rows** are added or removed by another transaction to the records being read.
+    - INSERT
+- Read Committed:
+  - keeps write locks (acquired on selected data) until the end of the transaction
+  - read locks are released as soon as the SELECT operation is performed
+  - A **non-repeatable read** occurs when, during the course of a transaction, **a row** is retrieved twice and the values within the row differ between reads.
+    - At the SERIALIZABLE and REPEATABLE READ isolation levels, the DBMS must return the old value for the second SELECT.
+At READ COMMITTED and READ UNCOMMITTED, the DBMS may return the updated value; this is a non-repeatable read.
+    - UPDATE
+- Read Uncommitted
+  - dirty read: one transaction may see **not-yet-committed** changes made by other transactions

-- [x] What is @EnableTransactionManagement for?
+### What is @EnableTransactionManagement for?
 - make @Transactional bean instance transactional through an @EnableTransactionManagement annotation in a @Configuration class
-- [x] What does transaction propagation mean?
+### What does transaction propagation mean?
 - Defines how transactions relate to each other.
 Common options:
   - Required: Code will always run in a transaction.
 Creates a new transaction or reuses one if available.
   - Requires_new: Code will always run in a new transaction.
 Suspends the current transaction if one exists.